r2b1d1/dlt2json/README.md

 ## Usage

-For a quick test, download [testfile] and run
+For a quick test, download [testfile.dlt] and run

 ```sh
 $ dlt2json testfile.dlt